manuxfr/boxroom/README.md

 Languages
 ---------
-Thanks to [Rob Halff](https://github.com/rhalff), [Marcus Ilgner](https://github.com/milgner) and [Jessica Marcon](https://github.com/marcontwm) Boxroom is now available in Dutch, German and Italian.
+Thanks to [Rob Halff](https://github.com/rhalff), [Marcus Ilgner](https://github.com/milgner) and [Jessica Marcon](https://github.com/marcontwm) Boxroom is now available in Dutch, German, Italian and French.

 English is the default.
 To change the language, open `config/application.rb` and set the language you desire: